 Where do you stand regarding school funding?

+Every year I have served on the School Board I have proposed spending reductions to non-classroom related administrative costs.
+Almost all have been rejected by the Board.
 We must identify and examine all of the cost drivers that are causing education costs to sky rocket.
 We must ensure that the maximum percentage of every dollar spend is directly correlating to classroom learning.
 I don't believe we are currently maximizing value.
 As a parent I fully understand the value of a dollar and understand when you spend public money it must be with a high value returned.

 What are the cost drivers that are negatively impacting our school district?